Ragle Ranch Regional Park

 500 Ragle Road, Sebastopol, CA 95472

-Ragle Ranch Regional Park in west Sebastopol features soccer and softball fields, tennis courts, sand volleyball courts, a playground, an off-leash dog park, a peace garden, and group and individual picnic sites with barbecues.
+Ragle Ranch Regional Park in west Sebastopol features soccer and softball fields, tennis courts, sand volleyball courts, a playground, a par course, an off-leash dog park, a peace garden, and group and individual picnic sites with barbecues.

 The park is noted for its oaks and includes backcountry trails along the prime bird-watching habitat of Atascadero Creek.

 A paved trail circles the east side of the park, looping past the playground, picnic areas, sports courts and sports fields.

 More than 3 miles of unpaved trails loop around the west side of the park and along Atascadero Creek.
 Trails are lined with willows, ashes, and oaks and lead past meadows and wetlands and over small streams.

 Hilltop Trail offers views across the watershed toward western Sonoma County while Blackberry Trail offers a loop around the perimeter of the interior meadows.